ChallengeSY/nebunoid/install.md

 ### Common Libraries
 Regardless of platform, you will need to install [FBSound](https://www.freebasic.net/forum/viewtopic.php?t=28905).

+Alternatively, SDL_mixer can be used in place of FBSound, but music support is currently omitted from the SDL foundation.
+Some other unique functionality is not supported by SDL.

 ### GNU/Linux
 Installing under GNU/Linux, on the other hand, is not so simple.
 Since the architecture for this system is all over the place, no binaries are provided for GNU/Linux.
 A simple makefile is supplied.